“Listening is an art that requires attention over talent, spirit over ego, others over self.”– Dean Jackson

 Multiple challenges face rural communities in accessing mental health.
 Existing resources and trainings often focus on crisis needs and immediate suicide risk.
 However, many people suffer from distress and moderate depression or anxiety, sometimes acutely and/or undiagnosed, that significantly impact their health and well-being.
 COMET™ fills that gap in resources for people in this vulnerable space and aims to prevent crisis.

 The University of Wisconsin-Madison Division of Extension is partnering with Farm Well Wisconsin and the High Plains Research Network Community Advisory Council to offer this training to rural and farming communities in Wisconsin.
 There are several Extension staff and community partners providing the training across the state.

-Thursday, December 8, 2022, 12:30 – 2:30 pm – Live on-line training via Zoom platform.
+Friday, March 17, 2023, 12:30 – 2:30 pm – Live on-line training via Zoom platform.
 Register by completing this online registration form.
 This training is at no cost to participants.
-Instructors for this session are Joy Kirkpatrick, Farm Succession Outreach Specialist, and Stef Morrill, Executive Director of the non-profit organization, River Valley Commons.
+Instructors for this session are Danette Hopke, Health & Well-Being Educator and Megan Suehring, Positive Youth Development Educator.

 This educational program is supported by USDA-NIFA 2020-70028-32728 through the Farm and Ranch Stress Assistance Network funding.